-Without a change request, the student name listed on a diploma or certificate will match the legal name on file (first name, middle name, last name).
+Without a change request, the student name listed on a diploma or certificate will match the primary or legal name on file (first name, middle name, last name).
 Students desiring a preferred name or alternate version of their legal name to be printed on their diploma should use the Diploma Name field in MyPack Portal by all communicated deadlines.

 Available diploma name options include:

 - Shortened or alternate form for the first name (ex.
 Mike instead of Michael)